 Base Power is positioned to capitalize on the growing demand for energy resilience among commercial property owners.
 With increased emphasis on uninterrupted power supply, especially in sectors where even brief outages can lead to significant operational losses, large-scale battery storage installations are becoming an attractive solution.
 Commercial properties, from manufacturing facilities to data centers, require backup power systems that can offer both reliability and scalability.

 Base Power’s expertise in residential storage installations provides a strong foundation for expansion into commercial settings, where larger battery systems can be installed to prioritize outage protection.
 The ability to integrate energy storage solutions that not only provide backup power but also allow companies to capitalize on demand response programs makes this an area of immense growth.
-Additionally, the integration of battery storage with new construction projects can reduce installation complexity and costs, making this a strategic focus for Base Power as they build relationships with developers.
+Additionally, the integration of battery storage with new construction projects can reduce installation complexity and costs, making this a strategic focus for Base as it continues to build relationships with developers.

 Government Subsidies

-A significant opportunity for Base Power lies in the increasing public sector support and financing for energy storage solutions, particularly driven by the Inflation Reduction Act (IRA).
-The IRA offers transferable tax credits that incentivize stand-alone battery deployment, making battery storage a more financially attractive option for both developers and end-users.
 There are tax credit marketplaces such as Crux that assist with connecting buyers trying to lower their tax bill and renewable project developers.
-This, combined with a steady decline in battery costs, presents Base Power with an opportunity to scale aggressively.
+This, combined with a steady decline in battery costs, presents Base with an opportunity to scale aggressively.

-Utility Partnerships
+Partnerships

-Another significant opportunity for Base Power lies in regulated markets where partnerships with utilities can enable the deployment of battery storage for grid support.
+Another significant opportunity for Base lies in regulated markets where partnerships with utilities can enable the deployment of battery storage for grid support.
 Utilities face increasing pressure to manage peak demand and improve grid stability, and battery storage has emerged as a key tool for load balancing.
-Base Power can work with utilities to deploy battery systems that support the grid during high-demand periods, offering services like peak shaving and load shifting.
+Base can partner with utilities to deploy battery systems that support the grid during high-demand periods, offering services like peak shaving and load shifting.

 Permitting Reform